qrisp.QuantumCircuit.t_depth#

 16

-In this example we execute a T-Gate on the 0-th qubit (T-depth : 1) followed by a CNOT gate (T-depth: 0) on qubits 0 and 1 and finally an RX gate.
+In this example we execute a T-gate on qubit 0 (T-depth: 1), followed by a CNOT (T-depth: 0), and finally an RX gate on qubit 1.

-The T-depth of executing a parametrized RX gate is therefore the same as the parametrized RZ.
-To determine the T-depth of the RZ-gate, executed with precision \(2^{-5}\) we use the above formula:
+so its T-depth equals that of the parametrized RZ.
+To determine the T-depth of \(RZ(\phi)\) with precision \(\epsilon = 2^{-5}\) we use the formula above:

 Automatic precision determination